Funding / Bipartisan Infrastructure Law Awards

 Bipartisan Infrastructure Law Awards

 The focus is on making America’s coasts more resilient to climate change and other coastal hazards through natural infrastructure projects that conserve, restore, and acquire coastal lands to increase flood protection for communities.
-These same projects also support other priorities, including recreation, plant and animal habitat, coastal economies, community engagement—particularly with historically underserved communities—and a regional approach for the wise management of ocean and coastal resources.
+These same projects also support other priorities, including recreation, plant and animal habitat, coastal economies, community engagement, and a regional approach for the wise management of ocean and coastal resources.
 Long-standing national coastal management programs provided the foundation needed to successfully implement these resilience-building projects.

 About the Grant Programs